 Sculpey Clay made my Best Toys for Teaching Creative Problem Solving list a few years back, and I’ve shared a few of my childhood Sculpey creations as well.
 My son used Sculpey clay in his ancestry float identity project for school when he was in second grade, and the kids love using Sculpey clay to make handmade gifts.
 Here are a few other Sculpey clay resources from this blog:

-Polymer Clay Ideas for Beginners: DIY Earrings and Charms
+How to Make Polymer Clay Earrings and Charms

 Today’s project features these lovely DIY earrings.
 They are super easy to make!
 My 5yo even made a couple pairs before moving onto charms (more on that soon).